 I’m Mariangela Milioto and I’m an integrative counsellor and psychotherapist.
 I studied psychotherapy at the University of Hertfordshire and at the Minster Centre in London (one of the leading Integrative therapy training institutions in the UK and Europe).

 I have been working in the mental health sector and with clients as a counsellor and psychotherapist for a number of years.
-This includes working with adults at the Priory Group Hospitals in a secure, acute mental health ward, at the Peace Hospice and at MIND.
+This includes working with adults at the Priory Group Hospitals in a secure, acute mental health ward and at the Peace Hospice supporting family members with bereavement.
+In addition, I was a counsellor at MIND for many years and I have provided counselling for Alternatives Pregnancy Crisis and Support Centre, who support those experiencing pregnancy-related challenges and baby loss.
 I have also worked with young adults (15 years plus) in the NHS within the Child and Mental Health Service (CAMHS).

 I was born, brought up and educated in the UK.
 I have also studied and lived in France and Italy and speak Italian fluently.
 The dual Anglo/Italian nature of my upbringing has engendered an interest in how our cultural heritage affects us including notions of integration and multi-culturality.
 I am a parent and have an intimate awareness of the impact (both joyous and challenging) that having children makes.
 This understanding is brought into my practice when working with themes such as miscarriage, infertility, transitioning to parenthood, changes in identity, pre and post-natal depression and returning to work after having children.
 I have also worked with clients experiencing, amongst other things, childhood abuse, bereavement, grief and loss, depression and anxiety, the effects of dyslexia, low self-esteem, relationship issues, self-harm and suicide.